My little learner decided she wanted to make her own books.

 As the weather cooled, I found foam snowflakes online.
 I knew they could be the makings of her next book, Adding Snowflakes.
-I pulled one of our favorite reads, Snowflake Bentley, from our library shelf and we sat side-by-side on the couch, engaged in the unfolding plot.
+I pulled one of our favorite reads, Snowflake Bentley, from our home library shelf and sat side-by-side on the couch, engaged in the unfolding plot.

 Once the snowflakes were sorted, I asked her to make sets of two, three, four, five, six, seven, and eight.

 I explained the concept of addition--the combining of two sets to make a larger set and wrote some addition facts on the two-page spreads of her blank book.
-She read the number and glued the set required on each page.
+She read the numbers and glued the set required on each page.
 When gluing was complete, my little learner added the two sets and wrote the sum on the bottom right-hand corner of the two-page spread.